JuanCantu1/8-bit-CPU-Design/README.md

     <img src="https://github.com/JuanCantu1/8-bit-CPU-Design/blob/main/CPU%20Design/DataMemory/DataMemory%20Simulation1.jpg" alt="Data Memory Simulation Results">
   </div>

-- **PC:**
+- **Program Counter (PC):**
-  - This does...
+  - The Program Counter keeps track of the address of the next instruction to be executed.
+It increments automatically or jumps to a specific address during branch instructions.

   <div align="center">
     <img src="https://github.com/JuanCantu1/8-bit-CPU-Design/blob/main/CPU%20Design/ProgramCounter/PC%20Simulation1.jpg" alt="Program Counter Results">
   </div>

-- **IM:**
+- **IInstruction Memory (IM):**
-  - This does...
+  - Instruction Memory stores the instructions to be executed by the CPU.
+The Control Unit fetches instructions from this memory based on the Program Counter's value.

   <div align="center">
     <img src="https://github.com/JuanCantu1/8-bit-CPU-Design/blob/main/CPU%20Design/InstructionMemory/InstructionMemory%20Simulation1.jpg" alt="Instruction Memory Results">
   </div>

 ## Simulations and Testing
-Each component was rigorously tested through simulations to verify functionality and ensure correct operation within the CPU design.
-The simulation results, as shown above, provide detailed insights into the behavior and performance of individual components.
+Each component was thoroughly tested through simulations to verify its functionality and ensure correct integration within the CPU design.
+The simulation results presented above illustrate the behavior and performance of the individual components.

 ## Conclusion
-This 8-bit CPU design project offers a comprehensive exploration of CPU architecture, serving as a practical example for those interested in digital system design and computer architecture.
-The project showcases the integration of various components into a cohesive system capable of executing basic instructions.
+This 8-bit CPU design project offers a practical exploration of CPU architecture, making it a valuable resource for those interested in digital system design and computer architecture.
+The project demonstrates how various components are integrated into a functioning CPU capable of executing basic instructions.